myosa-sensors/blog.myosa-sensors.org/blogs/KhetGPT.md

 ---
-Publish Date: 2026-05-09
+publishDate: 2026-05-09

-Title: KhetGPT — AI-Powered Daily Agricultural Advisory System
+title: KhetGPT — AI-Powered Daily Agricultural Advisory System

-Excerpt: A MYOSA Mini field node that reads all onboard sensors, pipes the data to a cloud server, calls a Gemini LLM, and delivers a personalised daily farm advisory to the farmer on Telegram — automatically, every day.
+excerpt: A MYOSA Mini field node that reads all onboard sensors, pipes the data to a cloud server, calls a Gemini LLM, and delivers a personalised daily farm advisory to the farmer on Telegram — automatically, every day.
-image: khetgpt/khetgpt_cover_img.png
+image: assets/images/khetgpt/khetgpt_cover_img.png
-Tags:
+tags:
   - Agriculture
   - AI
   - LLM